 - (a) Discharge Monitoring Reporting Requirements.
 The permittee must electronically submit compliance monitoring data via the eDMR system.
 In regards to Standard Conditions Part I, Section B, #7, the eDMR system is currently the only Department approved reporting method for this permit. - (b) Programmatic Reporting Requirements.
-The following reports (if required by this permit) must be electronically submitted as an attachment to the eDMR system until such a time when the current or a new system is available to allow direct input of the data: - (1) Collection System Maintenance Annual Reports; - (2) Sludge/Biosolids Annual Reports; and - (3) Any additional report required by the permit excluding bypass reporting.
+The following reports (if required by this permit) must be electronically submitted as an attachment to the eDMR system until such a time when the current or a new system is available to allow direct input of the data: - (1) Collection System Maintenance Annual Reports; - (2) Schedule of Compliance Progress Reports; - (3) Sludge/Biosolids Annual Reports; - (4) Significant Industrial Users Compliance Reports (in municipalities without approved pretreatment programs); and - (5) Any additional report required by the permit excluding bypass reporting.

-After such a system has been made available by the department, required data shall be directly input into the system by the next report due date.
+After such a system has been made available by the Department, required data shall be directly input into the system by the next report due date.